pca/web-backend/README.md

 Philippine Cubers Association
 ===

 This is the new PCA web repo written in python.
-You can checkout our old [PCA web project](https://github.com/geocine/pinoycubers) written in PHP.

 Live test server: [http://pinoycubers.org/](http://pinoycubers.org/)